 3.5.1 The Group discussed the different views of the members on the matter of achieving consensus on the way forward in respect of the ITRs, including related to the scope of work of the EG-ITRs.

-Some members were of the view that, in addition to the provision-by-provision review of the ITRs, the mandate of the Group includes reaching some agreement on a way forward in respect of the ITRs, including proposing any revisions/amendments to the ITRs as may be necessary to (a) reconcile differences between the Member States who are party to and those who are not party to the 2012 ITRs; and (b) update them, taking into account new trends in telecommunications/ICT and emerging issues in international telecommunications/ICT environment.
+Some members were of the view that, in addition to the provision-by-provision review of the ITRs, the mandate of the Group includes reaching some agreement on a way forward in respect of the ITRs, including proposing any revisions/amendments to the ITRs as may be necessary to (a) reconcile differences between the Member States who are party to and those who are not party to the 2012 ITRs; and (b) update them, taking into account new trends in international telecommunications/ICT and emerging issues in international telecommunications/ICT environment.
 These members cited PP Resolution 146 (Rev. Dubai 2018) and Council Resolution 1379 (Mod.
 2019) which states that “an Expert Group on the International Telecommunication Regulations (EG-ITRs), open to all Member States and Sector Members, be reconvened to conduct a comprehensive review of the ITRs with a view to achieving consensus on the way forward in respect of the ITRs, with the Terms of Reference shown in Annex 1 of this Resolution.”
+These members also noted that the EG-ITRs could choose one of two ways to reach a consensus on future ITRs.
+The first option is for all Member States to accede to the International Telecommunication Regulations (Rev. Dubai, 2012).
+The second option is for a partial or complete revision of the ITRs to adopt a new version of the treaty by consensus.
+In the case of a partial revision, a new consensus may be achieved by identifying and then removing specific provisions of the ITRs that are particularly difficult for the Member States to apply.
+This would enable the Union and the Member States to save resources by holding a "short" World conference on international telecommunications.
+These members believe that the adoption of decisions regarding the ITRs should be made at the ITU Plenipotentiary Conference 2022.

 Some members were of the view that the mandate of the Group is clearly set out in the Terms of Reference in Council Resolution 1379 (Mod.
 2019) which focus on undertaking a “provision-by-provision examination of the ITRs, focusing on the 2012 ITRs, taking into account new trends in telecommunications/ICT and emerging issues in international telecommunications/ICT environment” and submitting a report reflecting all views on the ITRs review to Council 2022 for examination and submission to the 2022 Plenipotentiary Conference (PP) with the Council’s comments.
 These members were of the view that the Group has achieved its mandate by completing a provision-by-provision review of the ITRs, and that a factual report of this review, the Examination Table, and any related discussions is sufficient for the purpose of reporting to Council 2022, while also stating that there is no consensus within the Group on the way forward.
 Discussions on the way forward may be left up to Council and ITU Plenipotentiary Conference 2022.